Community & Environment

 We have also established two Community Reference Groups – one for the Northern/Central section, and one for the Southern section.
 These groups were established in mid 2018.

-Find out more about the range of other groups to represent key stakeholders.
+Open the Reference Groups PDF to find out more about the range of key stakeholders.

 Four Community Information Sessions were held in October 2018 – in Australind, Eaton, Bunbury and Gelorup and two were held in February 2019 – in Bunbury and Australind.